Joshy20XX/My-Langtons-Ant-Pygame/README.md

 The ant moves in a grid and changes its direction based on the tile's color.
 The full description of the algorithm is linked here: https://en.wikipedia.org/wiki/Langton%27s_ant.

 For my version, it was written in Pygame (which is a game engine framework for Python).
-I could've made this on the GPU and did the movements per-pixel but this was easier to work with.
+I could've made this on the GPU and did the movements per-pixel but a tilemap was easier to work with.
 I didn't want to post a version of this here until it was made well enough for you to see the whole simulation.
 There's still room for improvement but it works good.

 # Other details